 In recent years, innovations in computer technology and statistical methodologies have dramatically altered the landscape of multivariate data analysis.
 This new edition of Methods for Statistical Data Analysis of Multivariate Observations explores current multivariate concepts and techniques while retaining the same practical focus of its predecessor.
 It integrates methods and data-based interpretations relevant to multivariate analysis in a way that addresses real-world problems arising in many areas of interest.

-The Statistical Analysis of Failure Time Data
+The Statistical Analysis of Failure Time Data by

 Publication Date: 2002-09-09

 ontains additional discussion and examples on left truncation as well as material on more general censoring and truncation patterns.